bemasc/risav/draft-xu-ipsecme-risav.md

 : AS border router, which is at the boundary of an AS.

 SAV:
-: Source Address Validation, which verifies the source address of an IP packet and guarantee the source address is valid.
+: Source Address Validation, which verifies the source address of an IP packet and guarantees the source address is valid.

 # Overview

-The goal of this section is to provides the high level description of what RISAV is and how RISAV works.
+The goal of this section is to provide a high-level description of what RISAV is and how RISAV works.

 ## What RISAV Is and Is Not

 RISAV is a cryptographically-based inter-AS source address validation protocol that provides clear security benefits even at partial deployment.
 It aims to prove that each IP datagram was sent from inside the AS that owns its source address, defeating spoofing and replay attacks.
-It is light-weight and efficient, and provides incremental deployment incentives.
+It is lightweight and efficient and provides incremental deployment incentives.

 At the source AS Border Router, RISAV adds a MAC (Message Authentication Code) to each packet that proves ownership of the packet's source address.
 At the recipient's ASBR, RISAV verifies and removes this MAC, recovering the unmodified original packet.
-The MAC is delivered in the Integrity Check Value (ICV) field of a modified IPsec AH, or as part of the normal IPsec ESP payload.
+The MAC is delivered in the Integrity Check Value (ICV) field of a modified IPsec AH or as part of the normal IPsec ESP payload.

 RISAV supports, but does not require, encryption of the whole packet.
 It also does not aim to defend against specific network attacks such as DoS or DDoS, though RISAV could do more help to avert them.

 ## How RISAV Works

 RPKI {{!RFC6480}} is a prerequisite for RISAV.
 RISAV uses RPKI to bind the AS number and IP prefix.
-The binding relationship is equivalent to an ROA {{!RFC6482}}.
+The binding relationship is equivalent to a ROA {{!RFC6482}}.

 RISAV uses IKEv2 to negotiate an IPsec security association (SA) between any two ASes.
 RPKI provides the binding relationship between AS numbers, IP ranges, contact IPs, and public keys.
-After negotiation, all packets between these ASes are secured by use of a modified AH header or a standard ESP payload.
+After negotiation, all packets between these ASes are secured by the use of a modified AH header or a standard ESP payload.

-Before deploying RISAV, each AS selects one or more representative contact IPs, and publishes them in the RPKI database.
+Before deploying RISAV, each AS selects one or more representative contact IPs and publishes them in the RPKI database.
 When negotiating or consulting with one AS, the peer MUST first communicate with one of these contact IPs.
 Each contact IP is used to enable RISAV only for its own address family (i.e. IPv4 or IPv6), so ASes wishing to offer RISAV on both IPv4 and IPv6 must publish at least two contact IPs.

 A typical workflow of RISAV is shown in {{figure1}}.